 Shortly after leaving Rolston Rest, the rain forecast for the afternoon finally started.
 Happily, most of it was caught by the tree canopy, and very little of it actually made it to the ground.
 While the ground was still wet, humid, and occasionally foggy, I mostly stayed relatively dry, as the trail wound its way through the green tunnel the AT is famous for.

 My luck with the rain didn't hold out, though.
-Coincidentally, the rain picked up considerably during a brief section where the trail was a bit more exposed, and I finally wound up getting wet.
+Coincidentally, the rain picked up considerably during a brief section where the trail was more exposed, and I finally wound up getting wet.
 After that point, the trees stopped absorbing as much rain, as the canopy leaves gradually got more and more waterlogged.
-The trail also was a bit more overgrown than was typical further south, and I picked up a lot of water from brushing against plants growing into the trail from the sides.
+The trail also was a bit more overgrown than had been typical further south, and I picked up a lot of water from brushing against plants growing into the trail from the sides.

 I made a straight push from Rolston Rest to the David Logan Shelter, about 7.7 miles, so it seemed like it took forever to get there.
 Not helping were a couple of sections that had infrequent blazing, and a few areas where it seemed ambiguous which way to go.
 Still, though, I made it to the shelter around 5, making fairly good time, all things considered.
 Most of the trail wasn't too difficult; in a few places, there was really only a problem because the rain made it slippery, and because a larger number of downed trees than usual on the trail that required work to get around.

 At the shelter, I met Joe, who had already been there about two hours.
 He was a southbound AT thru-hiker, who reached the Long Trail and decided to head north on the LT to avoid the AT northbound bubble, who were apparently all asking the same annoying questions every time he came across them.